patrickzib/motiflets/README.md

 uvx motiflets fit_k data.csv --k-max 6 --motif-length 128 --top-n 3
 ```

-The call prints a summary of input parameters, and the found k-Motiflet locations.
+The call prints a summary of input parameters and one line per returned motif set.
+With
+`--top-n`, the output can contain multiple lines with the same `k`; these are different
+motif sets for the same motif size.

 ### Sub-Dimensional Motif Discovery